Dekirai/KH2RewardListener/README.md

  - access_token of your streamer and bot account-> [Generate on here](https://twitchtokengenerator.com/quick/1rBjCovsN6)

 ## Information
+You can read a full reward breakdown in the [Wiki](https://github.com/Dekirai/KH2RewardListener/wiki/Rewards).
+There you can see what exactly each reward does in your game!

 Your application's client-id and secret will be needed for the settings.json file, same goes for the access_token.
 The access token must be replaced with the oauth datas.